jw447/DataReduction_Vis/README.md

 ### Dataset
 The dataset used in this work is a timestep from the Nyx cosmological application.
 The dataset can be obtained [here](https://portal.nersc.gov/project/nyx/highz/512/NVB_C009_l10n512_S12345T692_z54.hdf5).

-### ForeSight configurations files for compression experiments
+### Foresight configurations files for compression experiments

 In compression experiments, we specify the configurations, especially the absolute error bound, for each compressor and each field into a JSON file.
 Those JSON files are contained in **foresight_input**.
 For example, `nyx_img_compression_sz_abs_baryon_density.json` indicates the configuration JSON file for SZ to compress *Baryon_density*.